Hardik Pandya makes an impact again at Champions Trophy 2025, even if no one noticed - Cricxtasy

 It goes without saying that Hardik Pandya is the most important member of India’s white-ball sides, even if he doesn’t contribute to the game.

-Hardik Pandya does everything India want him to in white-ball formats.
-They ask him to bowl with the new ball, as a first-change and then in death overs with the ball.
+Hardik Pandya does everything India wants him to in white-ball formats.
+They ask him to bowl with the new ball as a first-change and then in death overs with the ball.
 They promote him up the order or keep him down to hit pacers.

 It goes without saying that Hardik is the most important member of India’s white-ball sides.
 His mere availability helps India find that precise balance and cover everything they want without compromising depth.
 That Hardik is also a consistent performer makes him an indispensable asset.

 His bowling performances in the first two matches of this Champions Trophy 2025 describe his qualities more than anything.
 India have used him as a first-change pacer in both games, but Hardik’s role has varied in both outings.
-But the all-rounder has adapted in both situations comfortably, as India have been used to.
+The all-rounder has adapted to both situations comfortably, as India have been used to.

-In the first game against Bangladesh, Hardik started his spell in the tenth over when Mohammed Shami and Harshit Rana had completed their first set.
-Now the track had started slowing down, and new-ball pacers had extracted everything available in the air.
+In the first game against Bangladesh, Hardik Pandya started his spell in the 10th over when Mohammed Shami and Harshit Rana had completed their first set.
+The track had started slowing down and new-ball pacers had extracted everything available in the air.
 So, Hardik immediately went for pace-off deliveries, asking Bangladesh to make pace from their end and target the big side.

-The second game had a different tale.
-Hardik had to come early to bowl due to an injury to Mohammed Shami, who could only bowl three overs.
+The second game against Pakistan had a different tale.
+Hardik had to come early to bowl due to an injury to Shami, who could only bowl three overs.
 Hardik knew the ball was still new and had to retain the pace.

-In contrast to the first game, Hardik bowled only 5.40% slower balls and drew 37.83% false shots in his first spell against Pakistan.
+In contrast to the first game, Hardik bowled only 5.40% slower balls and drew 37.83% false shots in his first spell.
 He occasionally moved the ball and covered up for Shami’s absence.
-He also helped India get the first wicket after a stable start by Pakistan, which allowed the team to come back into the contest.
+He also helped to get the first wicket after a stable start by the opponents, which allowed India to come back into the contest.

 Since 2023, Hardik has averaged 24.88 in 14 innings as a first-change bowler and 27 in five outings as a second-change bowler in ODIs.
 In between, he has also played four matches as a new-ball bowler.
 So, he has done everything India have wanted and done exceedingly well.

-Be it the T20 World Cup 2024 final or the latest fixture against Pakistan in the Champions Trophy 2025, Hardik has made immediate impact with the ball and given an opening to his team.
+Be it the T20 World Cup 2024 final or the latest fixture against Pakistan in the ongoing ICC tournament, Hardik has made an immediate impact with the ball and given an opening to his team.
 He can move the new ball, hit the deck hard, or bowl cutters as per the team’s requirements.

-However, these two matches have been about Hardik Pandya’s bowling.
-For now, this will look simple, but it really is not.
-Filling the slot of a specialist bowler is not as easy as it seems, but the bar is too high for Hardik Pandya.
+However, these two matches have been about Hardik’s bowling.
+For now, this will look simple, but it is not.
+Filling the slot of a specialist bowler is not as easy as it seems, but the bar is too high for Hardik.

-As the pitches become more tiring, Hardik’s cutters with the ball and power-hitting with the bat will come more into play.
-But these two matches have shown Hardik will find a way to leave his mark, even if specialists do their job.
-That’s what he has done all these years, and it’s not surprising at this point.
+As the pitches become more tiring, his cutters with the ball and power-hitting with the bat come into play.
+But these two matches have shown Hardik Pandya will find a way to leave his mark, even if specialists do their job.
+That’s what he has done all these years and it’s not surprising at this point.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.